Treat yourself to a big bowl of the BEST Pesto Pasta!

 You've probably had pasta with pesto sauce before, but has it ever really blown you away?

 To make amazing Pasta with Pesto, you need two things.
-First, homemade pesto sauce is a must.
+First, homemade sauce is a must.
 Sure the store bought stuff is convenient, but it could never compare to homemade in terms of freshness and bright, bold flavor.